 - you are an experienced enough mechanic to build it, fit it and tweak it to perfection yourself.

 Pay close attention: if you don’t honestly, truly satisfy these three criteria, you’ll be better off with a slightly cheaper bike and spending the savings on visiting a store and getting it sized, fitted and set up properly.

-Like an expensive tailor‐made suit, the poshest touring bike on the market will not be the slightest bit of use if it doesn’t fit you.
-Comparatively, a scrapyard‐rescued bike that’s properly sized and set up will be a comparative joy to ride.
+Like a tailor-made suit, the most expensive touring bike in the world will not be the slightest bit of use if it doesn’t fit you.
+Comparatively, a scrapyard-rescued bike that’s properly sized and set up will be a comparative joy to ride.

-The second case is when the touring bikes you’ve got your eye on are simply unavailable in your local area.
+The second is when the touring bikes on your wishlist are simply unavailable in your local area.